 Recently, I was reminded of how a person’s story continues after they die.
 Anyone who knew my late husband, Ron L. Fronk, appreciated the significant contributions he made during his lifetime.
 His professional speeches, seminars, books, audio-tapes and products have enriched the lives of people all over the world.
 Ironically, it was something that he did for fun that is making a difference today.

-Although Ron was one of the most self-disciplined people you will ever meet, allowing himself few indulgences, he did enjoy playing golf, smoking an occasional cigar and brewing his own beer.
-My daughter Molly and her husband Greg so enjoyed Ron’s beer when they came to visit that when Ron died in the fall of 2003, I gave his beer making supplies to them.
-Greg has been brewing his own beer ever since.
+Although Ron was one of the most self-disciplined people I’ve ever met, allowing himself few indulgences, he did enjoy playing golf, smoking an occasional cigar and brewing his own beer.
+My daughter Molly and her husband Greg so enjoyed Ron’s beer when they came to visit us in Arizona that when Ron died in the fall of 2003, I gave his beer making supplies to Greg.
+Since then, he’s put it to good use.

 So, what happens after the end?